llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first operand is the base pointer for the load.
-The second operand is the stride value expressed in bytes.
-The third operand is a vector of boolean values with the same number of elements as the return type.
+The first argument is the base pointer for the load.
+The second argument is the stride value expressed in bytes.
+The third argument is a vector of boolean values with the same number of elements as the return type.
 The fourth is the explicit vector length of the operation.
-The base pointer underlying type matches the type of the scalar elements of the return operand.
+The base pointer underlying type matches the type of the scalar elements of the return argument.

-The :ref:`align <attr_align>` parameter attribute can be provided for the first operand.
+The :ref:`align <attr_align>` parameter attribute can be provided for the first argument.

 Semantics:
 """"""""""